Land of the rising sun

-These are just few of the may creative presents they made for me over the years.
-I am one lucky mom to have these amazing, thoughtful and wonderful daugthers..not to mention they are pretty too…ahhh the BEST LUXURY IN LIFE EVERY MOTHER COULD EVER HAVE.
+These are just a few of the may creative presents they made for me over the years.
+I am one lucky mom to have these amazing, thoughtful, and wonderful daughters..not to mention they are pretty too…ah the BEST LUXURY IN LIFE EVERY MOTHER COULD EVER HAVE.

 Linking for calmkate’s Friday fun – Luxury, hop in and join the fun https://aroused.blog/2019/05/11/friday-fun-luxury/

 I have always loved the book The Art of War, it is now celebrated by today’s business gurus and even sports coaches as guidance for dealing with conflict of all sorts.
-Knowing oneself is the most important thing in winning the war we wage everday.
+Knowing oneself is the most important thing in winning the war we wage every day.

-Below is my poem about Sun Tzu’s theory on the art of war, in modern context.
+Below is my poem about Sun Tzu’s theory on the art of war, in a modern context.